Plan for a Meaningful Summer

 Veterinary Enrichment Camp – Two week long camps available in July

 For high school students after your sophomore or junior year, to explore the possibilities of veterinary medicine.
 For more info go to: http://www.cvm.tamu.edu/bims/camp.shtml#

 For students, the summer between junior & senior year.
 Camp RYLA is an exciting week long student leadership camp in June sponsored by the Rotary Club International.
 The Sherman Rotary sponsors a student from our area to attend each year.
 Only students selected by a local Rotary Club may attend.
-Several TCS students have been selected for scholarship over the last 3 years with rave reviews.
-The selection process includes an interview and completing an application form available in the counselor's office usually in March.
+TCS students selected have given rave reviews upon return.
+The selection process includes an interview and completing an application form available in the counselor’s office usually in March.

 The high school students during this summer program will take Spanish 101, 201, and Anthropology 123.
 It’s a great opportunity for students that are interested in Southwestern and Mexican Studies.

 Pace University for High School Students

 Gain experience in a college setting during the summer on an adventure in New York City.
 Pace University Summer Scholars Programs offer students the opportunity to gain a certificate of completion from courses such as Model UN; Theater and Film; Legal Studies; Forensic Science; Environmental Studies and Art/Design.
 While college credit is not granted, students experience a college environment and studies while exploring areas of interest in depth.
 Students must have be Sophomores or Juniors with a grade average of 85 to be considered.
 For more info go to www.pace.edu/summerscholars

 For Elementary – High School Students, usually one week in June